shishirsuman6/Kraken-Websockets-API-1.9.0/README.md

 # Kraken-Websockets-API-1.9.0

 ## Summary
-This is a repository of example on how to use the Python and Pytest framework for validating Kraken Websockets API 1.9.0.
+This is a repository of example on how to use the Python and Pytest framework for validating [Kraken Websockets API 1.9.0](https://docs.kraken.com/websockets/).
 It covers the folloiwng:
-1. Connection to Kraken Websocket API.
+1. Connection to Kraken Websockets API.
 2. Assert details on Public Channel messages (Request and Reponse).
 3. Run Test in pralle mode.
 4. Provide Docker endpoints for ease of installations and execution via container.